 Garmin introduced a translation error into Forerunner 220 about 8 months ago, and despite several more updates, it has not been fixed yet.
 This bug is purely aesthetic, but leaves a feeling of carefreeness on Garmin's part.

-What is this fault?
+What is this bug?
 When entering the menu, the text in the configuration menu appears as "Configuration".

 As I say, it's pure aesthetics, but it wouldn't cost anything for Garmin to solve it.
 Meanwhile, I'll explain to you how to do it yourself.
 It's very easy to do it thanks to the way Garmin files are structured, and when we connect the watch, a drive appears, as if it were a pendrive.